lucaswerkmeister/advent-of-code-2020/day22/README.md

 To debug part 2, I made the script print a log that’s almost identical to the one in the puzzle description (there’s a handful of extra blank lines, and I use ’ U+2019 instead of ' U+0027 to sidestep quoting issues).
+Removing that logging (most of the `printf >&2` statements, and also the statements to track the current game/round number) speeds the script up so that it only takes about a minute and a half to complete for my input.
+(I don’t feel inclined to commit this version, though.)

 Not much else to say about this solution, I think.